 Plants for the Paludarium Tank

-The choice of plants hugely depends on form, function, and how much time you want to dedicate to your tank and how much maintenance you want to carry out on a regular basis.
+The choice of plants hugely depends on form, function, how much time you want to dedicate to your tank, and how much maintenance you want to carry out on a regular basis.

 For instance, some aquarists will prefer plants that grow slower in order to reduce the need for constant trimming and maintenance while some choose plants according to the function or provides to the tank (shade, forage ground, oxygenation, etc).
 The plants you will choose can also depend on the purpose and what you want to achieve from your paludarium.